SCE Steps Up Tree Trimming in High Fire Risk Areas

 Q. What are the rules for trimming trees?

-To meet new guidelines adopted by the utilities commission in 2017, SCE is trimming 12 feet between a tree and power line in high fire risk areas to ensure the minimum clearance is never threatened.
+To meet new guidelines adopted by the utilities commission in 2017, SCE is trimming 12 feet at the time of trim between a tree and power line in high fire risk areas to ensure the minimum clearance is never threatened.